digital-asset/daml/docs/source/app-dev/services.rst

 Version service
 ============================

-Use the **version service** to retrieve information about the Ledger API version.
+Use the **version service** to retrieve information about the Ledger API version and what optional features are supported by the ledger server.

 For full details, see :ref:`the proto documentation for the service <com.daml.ledger.api.v1.VersionService>`.